I just recently learned that for many Americans, Thanksgiving is not complete without mac & cheese. Was everyone aware of this except for me?

 I know I will be making this long after Thanksgiving and I hope you try as well.
 The recipe is inspired by From My Bowl and yields 8 servings.
 Please let me know your thoughts by tagging @garlic_head on Instagram!

-- 2 medium sized yellow potatoes, scrubbed and cut into 1 inch cubes
+- 2 medium sized potatoes, scrubbed and roughly chopped

 - 2 large carrots, washed and diced